lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 To use a maneuver from a strike card, the minion plays the strike card during this step instead of during the choose strike step.
 If a minion uses the maneuver from a strike card or a weapon, they are effectively choosing their strike as well.
 As such, they cannot use a second strike card or weapon to maneuver again in the same round.
-Only maneuvering with a weapon commits you to striking with that weapon; other effects can be used without striking with the weapon.
+Only maneuvering with a weapon commits you to striking with that weapon: other effects granted by the weapon can be used without striking with it.

 If a combat card played by a minion has a maneuver as part of an effect, the maneuver must be used that round of combat.
 If a combat card played by a minion has an “optional maneuver” as part of the effect, then the minion may decline to use the maneuver, but cannot use it in a subsequent round.